apache/camel-website/content/blog/2023/11/migrate-blueprint/index.md

 What happens is that `camel-jbang` was able to load the OSGi blueprint XML file, parse <bean> and <camelContext> and run this on a modern Camel 4.
 This means the migration effort for this example is minimal.

 What is needed to be migrated is the OSGi Blueprint XML file to either XML or YAML DSL.
-This can be done easily with `camel-jbang` also:
+This can be done with the new `transform` command in
+`camel-jbang` as follows:

 ```
 cd examples/camel-example-sql-blueprint
 camel transform pom.xml
 ```

+**NOTE:** The `transform` command is renamed to `transform route` in Camel 4.3 onwards.

 This will dump the Blueprint XML file _transformed_ into modern Camel 4 YAML DSL.
 If you want to output in XML you can do: